 If you are covered by MSP Premium Assistance, MSP will cover $23 for each visit.

 If you have a accepted ICBC Claim or an approved WorkSafeBC Claim, you have full coverage, and will not be charged anything out of pocket.

 If you have extended health coverage, it is best to check with them to find out how much per visit they will cover and any annual maximums, as these can vary greatly between companies.

 What kind of payment do you accept?

-We accept Cash, Interact Flash (tap only), Credit Chip or tap (Visa/Mastercard), Apple Pay and Android Pay.
+We accept Cash, Interact Flash (tap only), Credit Chip or tap (Visa/Mastercard), Apple Pay, Android Pay and e-Transfer.